warp-ds/test-warp-and-fabric-coexistence/README.md

 ## Change the order of stylesheet imports

-To observe the impact of changing the order of stylesheet imports, modify the `main.tsx`
+To observe the impact of changing the order of stylesheet imports, modify `index.html`.

-## Modify Warp stylesheet
+## Modify Warp brand css

-To observe the warp components with a different theme, change stylesheet in `index.html`.
+To observe the warp components with a different theme, change theme in `index.html`.

 Finn: https://assets.finn.no/pkg/@warp-ds/tokens/v1/finn-no.css